Sports in Dallas: Rugby Union

 Rugby union is a developing sport in Dallas as well as the whole of Texas.
 The multiple clubs, ranging from men's and women's clubs to collegiate and high school, are part of the Texas Rugby Football Union.
 Currently Dallas is one of only 16 cities in the United States included in the Rugby Super League represented by Dallas Harlequins.
+The city was also previously home to the Dallas Jackals in Major League Rugby from 2021 until 2024.

+Volleyball

+2026 featured a brand new Major League Volleyball franchise in Frisco, Texas.
+The Dallas Pulse inaugurated play at the Comerica Center in Frisco, Texas.
+The Pulse are owned by a group of investors including former Dallas Mavericks player and current head coach Jason Kidd.
+The Pulse made history by winning the Major League Volleyball Championship in its inaugural season on its home floor at Comerica Center, a feat never before achieved in the Major League Volleyball or Pro Volleyball Federation era.
+With the win, the Pulse won a $1,000,000 bonus, the most lucrative award in volleyball.

 List of current major league teams

 Major league sports teams currently playing in the Dallas–Fort Worth area: